fscarini/fscarini/README.md

 ## Nice to meet you! 👋

 Hello!
-My name is Fernando Carini, studying Front-End development technologies.
+My name is Fernando Carini, studying Front-End development technologies.<br>
 🌟 Throughout 2025, my main goal is to work as a professional developer and deepen my knowledge in Front-End stacks.

 ## 👾 Tech and Tools